Andrews-repo/DEV/README.md

 That being said I wanted to find a project to ~~struggle~~ work through, to push myself to learn, as well as solidify my AWS skills.

-Well, I found one, that was aimed for exactly the kind of work I want to do; [So you want to be an cloud engineer?](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/).
+Well, I found one, that was aimed for exactly the kind of work I want to do, and used it as a guid to make [This](https://github.com/Andrews-repo/AWS-Project/blob/master/gitignore.md).

-I've listed it to provide some clarity as to what will be listed [here](https://github.com/Andrews-repo/AWS-Project/blob/master/gitignore.md).
-It's actually the steps from the post, linking to my code or the files containing the code.
+It's actually the steps from this [post](https://www.reddit.com/r/sysadmin/comments/8inzn5/so_you_want_to_learn_aws_aka_how_do_i_learn_to_be/), but instead, linking to my code or the files containing the code, which is all listed in this github [here](https://github.com/Andrews-repo/AWS-Project).

 The goal here is to simplify the process for any potential empolyers to view what ive done, regardless of technical level.